microsoft/bond/doc/src/bond_cpp.md

 Bond Comm
 =========

+**IMPORTANT NOTE: Bond Comm is deprecated.
+We recommend using [Bond-over-gRPC](bond_over_grpc.html) for communication.
+This documentation is retained for transitional purposes.**

 The [Bond Communications framework](bond_comm.html) in C++ makes it easy and efficent to construct services and hook clients up to those services.
 Built on top of the Bond serialization framework, Bond Comm aims for the same